Like anything else, the concept of what sounds good is purely subjective - it's in the ears of the beholder.

-Therefore, it's impossible to declare that one guitar amp sounds - or simply is—"better" than another.
+Therefore, it's difficult to declare that one guitar amp sounds - or simply is - better than another.
 And there are other factors to consider.

 So we went ahead and put two and two together - and came up with 10.
-Here, for your reading and listening pleasure, is a list of 10 iconic guitar amps—tone machines that have earned a place in history for being - in one way or another - first-rate game changers.
+Here, for your reading and listening pleasure, is a list of 10 iconic guitar amps - heads and combos that have earned a place in history for being - in one way or another - first-rate game changers.
 Enjoy!

 Vox engineer Dick Denney created the AC30 when Hank Marvin, guitarist for Britain’s the Shadows, complained that his 15-watt Vox AC15 couldn’t be heard over the screams of fans when they backed pop sensation Cliff Richard.
 Vox introduced the 30-watt AC30 in 1958, offering it in 1x12 and 2x12 configurations, and with a single tone control.